Conversational marketing can introduce personalization across the buyer journey, leading to better results

 Until now, that’s been impossible to offer this through digital channels.
 We’ve had to rely on delayed communication tactics like email.
 But with recent technological developments, it’s no longer an issue.

-In particular, the growth of both live chat and automated chatbots have enabled brands of all sizes to offer round the clock, personalized, 1:1 assistance to each and every customer.
+In particular, the growth of both live chat and automated chatbots have enabled brands of all sizes to offer round the clock, personalized, 1:1 assistance to every customer.

-These conversational marketing approaches take the traditionally one-directional marketing channels like websites, sales pages, an even social media, and turn them into two-way dialogues.
+These conversational marketing approaches take the traditionally one-directional marketing channels like websites, sales pages, and even social media, and turn them into two-way dialogues.

 They allow the user to interact in real-time with a brand.
 Consumers can explain what they need and get a relevant, valuable answer in seconds.